 On March 20, 2020, the land border between Canada and the United States closed to all non-essential travel in an effort to stem the spread of COVID-19.
-As a consequence of this border closure, there are restrictions that make it impractical for management in Canada to visit the Company's property in Nevada.
-However, the Company has various consultants, with whom it remains in regular contact, who are based in the United States and who, in concert with Company management, continue advancing the

-Plan permitting process and the planned drill program, on behalf of the Company.
+In August 2021 various border restrictions were relaxed, allowing for management to again consider appropriate visits to the Company's property in Nevada.
+During the border restrictions the Company's various consultants, who are based in the United States and who, in concert with Company management, continued advancing the Plan permitting process and the planned drill program, on behalf of the Company.
 The consultants' work for the Company is not affected by the border closure.
 In addition, the Company believes that its focus on a North American property has benefitted and will benefit the Company in its efforts to manage operating costs and risks in the near term and, possibly, the longer term.

 The Company has implemented precautionary measures at its corporate office, including limiting visits to essential personnel and ensuring proper protocols are followed with respect to health, hygiene and physical distancing.
-The Company's exploration and operational activities planned for 2021 are expected to continue in an orderly fashion while ensuring the safety of employees, subject to compliance with existing applicable domestic regulations and guidelines.
+The Company's exploration and operational activities in 2021 were conducted and completed in an orderly fashion while ensuring the safety of employees, subject to compliance with existing applicable domestic regulations and guidelines.